theoithinkk/GaliciousSecretScanner/README.md

 Tests live in `tests/` and there are 316 of them.
 They run offline, because the provider checks are exercised against a patched HTTP layer and the suite never opens a socket. `scripts/make_test_repo.py` builds a deliberately vulnerable fixture repo to scan against.

 ## Testing Environment
-In keeping with this course's ethical requirements, Galicious Scanner should only ever be run against:
+In keeping with this course's ethical requirements, Galicious Secret Scanner should only ever be run against:
 - Local folders on a personal machine
 - Intentionally vulnerable lab repositories set up for this course
 - Seeded demo repositories created specifically to showcase detection (see `scripts/make_test_repo.py`, which builds a deliberately vulnerable fixture repo for this purpose)